mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 * Right-click the library track table: Right-clicking on a track in the table will present the options “Load in Deck 1” and “Load in Deck 2”, among others.
 Making either selection will load a track into a deck.
+* By :ref:`control-keyboard` to load the selected track from library track table.
 * Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load a track into a deck.
 * Drag-and-drop from external file browser: Dragging-and-dropping a track from an